2023 Best Value Curriculum & Instruction Master's Degree Schools in North Dakota

 Best North Dakota Schools for Affordable Quality for a Master's in Curriculum & Instruction

 Our analysis found University of Jamestown to be the best value school for curriculum and instruction students who want to pursue a master’s degree in North Dakota.
-Located in the town of Jamestown, UJ is a private not-for-profit school with a small student population.
+Located in the remote town of Jamestown, UJ is a private not-for-profit college with a small student population.

-In-state tuition fees for graduate students at UJ are $4,106 per year.
+The average tuition and fees for an in-state graduate student at UJ are $4,106 a year.

-UJ also made our Best Curriculum & Instruction Master’s Degree Schools in North Dakota list, coming in at #1.
+UJ not only placed well in our value ranking, but it is also #1 on our Best Curriculum & Instruction Master’s Degree Schools in North Dakota list.

-Out of the 2 schools in North Dakota that were part of this year’s ranking, University of North Dakota landed the # 2 spot on the list.
-UND is a fairly large public school located in the small city of Grand Forks.
+A rank of #2 on this year’s list means University of North Dakota is a great value for curriculum and instruction students working on their master’s degree.
+UND is a large public school located in the city of Grand Forks.

 The average tuition and fees for an in-state graduate student at UND are $13,217 a year.